akvorado/akvorado/console/data/docs/04-operations.md

 #### sFlow

-Currently, *Akvorado* does not support sFlow.
-Once it does, for QFX devices, you can use sFlow.
+For QFX devices, you can use sFlow.

 ```junos
 protocols {